spolti/aipg/metrics/perses/README.md

 ```
 <1> - it should be true.

-Now we need to create the `PersesDataSource`, for this, we we need to configure the service account so Grafana can query the `Thanos` endpoint.To do that, apply the content from [service account role binding](./assets/sa-rb.yaml)
+Now we need to create the `PersesDataSource`.
+First configure the service account so Perses can query the `Thanos` endpoint.
+Apply the content from [service account role binding](./assets/sa-rb.yaml)

 This will:
 - create the service account `perses-sa`
-  - For newer version, the grafana-sa service account is already created.
+  - For newer versions, the `perses-sa` service account may already exist.
-- Create the sercret token for the service account
+ - Create the secret token for the service account
 - assign the `cluster-monitoring-view` to the service account just created.

 ```bash